 Is it worth to go to Madeira during this period?

 I believe that at least once- yes, it is.
 Christmas in Madeira can be an interesting experience, and the New Year’s Eve fireworks show, which gave Madeira the Guinness World Records title of the “Greatest Fireworks Show in the World” is truly spectacular.
+This is what you can expect when visiting Madeira Island in December:

 - Christmas decorations in Madeira